Installed bamboo rolled fence in a

 Once

 the backing is in place the rolled verticals can be applied.
-I like to roll
+Roll

 it out on scrap boards that are about an inch thick laying on the ground.

-This insures that the fence is straight and level and that it will be
+This insures that the fence is straight and leveled and that it will be

 supported just above the ground while it is being secured.
 The rolled